TIME TO READ: 4m 30s

 Fire pits have become popular outdoor features adding ambience and warmth to the space.

 The days of the old concrete block or rusted drum fire pits are long gone as more styles enter the marketplace.
-Today you have several options to choose from including:
+When choosing an outdoor fire pit you’ll have several options to consider, including:

 - Freestanding designer fire pits